BEAD-Practice-Project-2024-Group-1/source/README.md

 3. Start up

-    Windows:
+   - Windows:

      a.
 Run the `init.bat` file to generate the `docker-compose` with absolute paths.
 On Windows, the `docker-compose` file's volume mappings do not work with relative paths so the `init.bat` will generate a modified compose file for you

      ```
-    ./init.bat
+     init.bat
      ```

      b.
 Run the docker compose file:

      ```
      docker compose -f docker-compose_windows.yml up -d
      ```

-    MacOS / Linux:
+   - MacOS / Linux:

      Note: You only need to run `source .env` if your environment is already polluted from the development env vars

      ```bash
      source .env
      docker compose up
      ```

 4. View the output

    The default web application is served at [http://locahost:4173](http://locahost:4173).

    We have a Python Flask server running at [http://localhost:8000](http://localhost:8000), it's used to conveniently trigger Spark jobs.

    To pull the data from S3 (public bucket, please don't spam) - [http://localhost:8000/s3-ingest](http://localhost:8000/s3-ingest) and wait for it to download, it might take a minute or so.

    After ingesting the data, the timeline on the web visualization at [http://locahost:4173](http://locahost:4173) will have data for you to view.

    You can also get information for the aggregation of taxi availability per district (counts of each point in each district) at [http://localhost:8000/district-taxi-availability](http://localhost:8000/district-taxi-availability)

    We also have a batch job to convert all the taxi availability times to 'day of week' and 'time of day' for machine learning at [http://localhost:8000/process-taxi-availability-time](http://localhost:8000/process-taxi-availability-time) but this will have no visible change on the front end (format meant to be used for machine learning).

 ## Other Notes